niranjan-reddy/Utility_Projects/known-items-counter/README.md

 ## Upcoming:
 Next version would have the updates as follow:

-> Exit/Close button in the bottom
+> Exit/Close button in the buttom

 > Subject input field

 > Save Option / button

 > Save functionality to new file or existing file (append)

 > Export functionality to XLS or PDF

 > Email functionality of the content of file or as attachment